Changes to Urgent Appointments from 1st April

 What if I don’t have access to Online Services

-If you are unable to use our online form, let us know how we can support you.
+If you are unable to use our online form, let us know if you have any reasonable adjustments and how we can support you.

 You can call or visit the surgery.
 We treat all requests in the same way, no matter how you contact us.
 For help or support using online services see Find Support to get Online